karthikBalasubramanian/the_weather_company/README.md

   `git clone https://github.com/karthikBalasubramanian/the_weather_company.git`

-  As you download from your command prompt, you will see a new folder called "the_weather_company" under your present working directory.
+  As you download from your command prompt, you will see a new folder called **the_weather_company** under your present working directory.

 ### Package Structure
 -------------------------